This article appears in the June 2021 issue of the

 Even with these factors, proceeding with a corporate partnership is rarely an easy decision, says Cara Reymann, Market President for PE GI Solutions for the mid-Atlantic region.
 “It can be highly emotional when you have physicians who have been owners and operators of practices and ambulatory surgery centers (ASCs) for many years.
 Engaging a partner means not only creating a new relationship, but possibly needing to take a different approach to your business—there is a fear of losing control that is very difficult to overcome.”

-4 Essential Checklist Criteria
+4 Essential Checklist Criteria When Making a Corporate Connection

 The following are four criteria Reymann recommends gastroenterologists include in their corporate partner evaluation checklist.